Using the

 • There is a woman in reception.

-(We don’t know which woman it is because we have never seen her before.)
+(We don’t know which woman because we have never seen her before.)

 The woman from the bank in reception.

-(We know which woman it is.
-The woman from the bank that we have seen before.)
+(We know which woman – the woman from the bank – so the.)

 • A man in a white t-shirt is riding an orange bike.
 The man is looking for a place to park the bike.